mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: Local_read

    Read the local memory buffer at index ``index`` and return a result of type ``T``.
 An optional mask can be provided as well.
-Masked reads evalute to zero.
+Masked reads evaluate to zero.

    .. danger::